rmdpalo/JS-algorithms-and-data-structures/Problem Solving Patterns/Frequency Counter Pattern/README.md

         frequencyCounter2[val] = (frequencyCounter2[val] || 0) + 1
     } //for both arrays we check if that value is already in our frequency counter if not we initialize it to 1 for(let key in frequencyCounter1){
-        if(!(key**2 in frequencyCounter2)){
+        //if any key we have in frequencyCounter1 isn't squared in frequencyCounter2 it's false. if(!(key**2 in frequencyCounter2)){
             return false
         }
-        if(frequencyCounter2[key**2] !== frequencyCounter1[key]){
+        //if the frequency of each key don't match up with it's squared counterparts it's false. if(frequencyCounter2[key**2] !== frequencyCounter1[key]){
             return false
         }